 23rd Annual Nebraska Conference for Undergraduate Women in Mathematics | January 22-24, 2021

-Registration is now open for the 23rd Annual Nebraska Conference for Undergraduate Women in Mathematics (NCUWM), which will be held online January 22-24, 2021.
+Registration has closed for the 23rd Annual Nebraska Conference for Undergraduate Women in Mathematics (NCUWM), which will be held online January 22-24, 2021.
 The shift to an online format for the 2021 conference will enable significantly more students to participate than was possible at previous conferences.
 Students interested in presenting a talk or a poster and their co-authors who will attend the conference must apply by November 15, 2020.
 Others who will attend must register by December 1, 2020.
 Please note that after November 15, the registration fee increases from $10 to $20.

 Women, and particularly women of color, are underrepresented in the mathematical sciences, especially among jobs that require graduate education.
 We at the University of Nebraska-Lincoln (UNL) recognize the need to encourage and mentor undergraduate women in mathematics to pursue graduate study in mathematics and to seek mathematical careers.
 We do this by annually hosting the NCUWM, made possible with generous support from the National Science Foundation, for undergraduates that provides role models, insider knowledge, opportunities to present undergraduate research, and a growing community of peers interested in issues related to creating a supportive environment for women in mathematics.